1940 – 1949

 1948

-Mays was tool young to go on the road with team – hew was still in school, but his Rickwood exploits showed flashes of a career that many feel earned him the repuration as the greatest baseball player in history.
+The great Willie Mays makes his debut at Rickwood Field when he is still in highschool.
+Even though he was too young to go on the road with team, his Rickwood exploits showed flashes of a career that many feel earned him the reputation as the greatest baseball player in history.

 1948